WD16: Branch instructions

 The high-order byte of the instruction specifies the operation.
 The low-order byte is a signed word offset relative to the current location of the program counter.
 This allows for forward and reverse branches in code.
 Maximum branch range is +128, -127 words from the branch op code.

 In most branch instructions, whether the branch is taken is based on the state of the condition codes.
 A branch instruction is typically preceded by a two-operand CMP (compare) or BIT (bit test) or a one-operand TST (test) instruction.
 Arithmetic and logic instructions also set the condition codes.
-In contrast to Intel processors in the x86 architecture, MOV instructions set them too, so a branch instruction could be used to branch depending on whether the value moved was zero or negative.
+In contrast to Intel processors in the x86 architecture, MOV instructions set them too, so a branch instruction could be used to branch depending on whether the value moved is zero or negative.